ThomasJon196/quadcopter/README.md

   - Add an integral control to reduce the steady-state error
 - Implement Arduino class/function for PID-Controller (currently multiplied code)

+---
+### ESC calibration

+To have properly working ESC's/motors the ESC's have to be calibrated.
+This is done by apllying the minimum(1000us) and maximum(2000us) PWM-signal(pulse-width-modulation) to the ESC's while they are connected to a battery.
+[ESC_calibration file](source/ESC_calibration/ESC_calibration.ino) can be used for that.

 ### IMU - MP6050 (+ Magnetometer)
 Usefull websites:
 - https://www.teachmemicro.com/orientation-arduino-mpu6050/ <- explanation.